shauryr/S2QA/README.md

 ## Customizable 🖊️

-- Try other open embeddings methods on huggingface to see better re-ranking results.
+- Try other open embedding methods on huggingface to see better re-ranking results.

-- Try other prompts or refine the current prompt to get the best answer.
+- Try other prompts or refine the current prompt to get even better answers.

 ## TODO 👈